All you need to know about Applicant Tracking Systems (ATS)

 10. Cloud Hosting

-All your data will be managed on the cloud.
+Finally, all your data will be managed on the cloud.
 All you need to do is create an account!

 What is an ATS compliant resume and how can it help you land a job?

-Like the majority of job seekers, you are at the mercy of smart applicant tracking systems.
 As you know by now, applicant tracking systems are searching for keywords and specific skills in order to rank candidates for job postings.
 If your resume does not score among the top percentage of candidates, it will not pass the initial step of the hiring process and will not be seen by a human recruiter.

 Study the job posting and include terms mentioned in the description on your resume and in your application.